 Farmer Mac is governed by a 15-member board of directors, five of whom are nominated by the President and confirmed by the Senate.
-In December 2019, the Senate confirmed a new board member, LaJuana Wilcher, who was named chairperson of the board.
-In January 2020, President Trump nominated Charles Stones for another board position that remains pending.
+The Senate confirmed two board members during the Trump Administration: Charles Stones in December 2020 and LaJuana Wilcher in December 2019, the latter named as chair of the board.
+No nominations are pending.